 Provides Anti-Aging and Antioxidant Benefits

 After age 40, you may start to see major changes in your skin tone and structure.
 Your face may look saggy because collagen and elastin production go down.
 You may also have pronounced wrinkles and pigmented spots.
-While you may begin to invest more in aesthetic procedures, the most successful patients combine in-office treatments with at-home skincare.
+While you may begin to invest more in aesthetic procedures, the most successful patients combine in-office treatments with at-home skin care.

 The pumpkin face mask can quickly return a fresh and healthy look to tired skin.
 It contains niacin, riboflavin, B6, and folate, which increase blood circulation to nourish skin cells and carry away free radicals.
 The pumpkin also enhances the production of collagen, reducing fine lines and dryness.
-As stated before, it contains AHAs that break down dead cells, which speed up the regeneration of new cells.
+As stated before, it contains AHAs that break down dead cells, which speeds up the regeneration of new cells.

 Brightens and Evens Out Skin Tone